-This page contains lot’s of detailed information about both chemical and biological weapons.
+This page contains information about chemical and biological weapons.
 Click on any heading to bring up more information.

 Chemical weapons, such as nerve gas and tear gas, have been formulated to inflict harm or death to humans.
 They can be widely dispersed in gas, liquid and solid forms.